 It’s summer time in North America!
 What can be better than sitting by a fire and feeling the connection to earth and to your past?
 Regardless of your heritage a fire ceremony is part of your ancestry.
 We are still drawn to fire for warmth and light.
 Sitting by the fire is an opportunity to re-remember how we have sat around sacred fires throughout time.

-As part of our ongoing program some group members offered to share their intuitive gifts and knowledge.
+As part of our ongoing program some group members offer to share their intuitive gifts and knowledge.
 I offered to present and share a fire ceremony.
 After all I have a perfect location….. here’s a look at my backyard in Maine.

 I just needed to do a little research but I quickly felt like I was in way over my head.